on this page

 We’ll send you the fee notification letter for your care recipient if an assessment was completed.

 Care recipients don’t have to do an income and assets assessment.
-This means they’ll pay:
+This means they’ll pay all of these:

 - the maximum basic daily fee